byron-the-bulb/the-turning-point/backend/README.md

-# The Turning Point Voice Bot
+# The AVA Voice Bot

 A voice-based conversational AI bot that provides guided conversations with real-time emotion analysis and feedback, and drives a video display using Resolume.

 ## Overview

-The Turning Point Voice Bot is a sophisticated conversational AI platform built on a modern architecture that combines real-time audio processing, emotion analysis, and guided conversation flows.
+The AVA Voice Bot is a sophisticated conversational AI platform built on a modern architecture that combines real-time audio processing, emotion analysis, and guided conversation flows.
 The bot can be deployed as a Docker container and connects to users through Daily.co video/audio rooms.

 ## Installation and Usage

 ### Prerequisites

-- Docker with NVIDIA support (for GPU acceleration)
-- NVIDIA CUDA 12.1 compatible GPU (recommended for optimal performance)
 - AWS account (optional, for CloudWatch logging)
 - API keys for:
   - Daily.co
   - OpenAI
   - Hume AI (for emotion analysis)
+  - Cartesia
+  - Fish Audio

 ### Building the Docker Image